-Perception driven by selective attention to the expression might then have a region-general effect across EBA and VLPFC.
+VLPFC.
 This is in agreement with studies showing that selective attention alters distributed category representations across cortex, and particularly in high-level visual cortex and also in VLPFC (Cukur et al. 2013; Peelen, Fei-Fei, and Kastner 2009; Shahdloo, Çelik, and Çukur 2020).
 These studies found effects of selective attention-based increases in category representation areas for the preferred category in visual search tasks.

-Our results are consistent with this to some extent as selective attention to the body expressions in the explicit task may boost body category representation in EBA.
-But then such an attention-based activity increase should be visible in FBA as well, or, on the assumption that EBA codes body parts and FBA whole body images, it should be clearer in FBA, unless their respective involvement with expression coding is very different.
-This is indeed suggested by the present results privileging EBA.
+Our results are consistent with this to some extent as selective attention to the body expressions in the explicit task may boost body category representation in EBA consistent with findings that emotional expression increases EBA activity (de Gelder and Poyo Solanas 2021; Peelen et al. 2007).
+But then such an attention-based activity increase should possibly be visible in FBA as well.
 On the other hand, there is evidence that category selective mechanisms in visual object areas operate outside selective attention, a process attributed to neural mechanism for attentional selection enshrined in the category selective area (Peelen, Fei-Fei, and Kastner 2009).
 This would lead one to expect little difference between activity in body areas between the explicit and the implicit task, contrary to what is found here.
-Unless, again, EBA plays a more important role in expression perception than FBA, in which case we should expect emotion specificity in EBA task activity.

-| Task dynamics, body and body representation in EBA.
+Unless, indeed as also suggested by the literature, EBA plays a more important role in expression perception than FBA.
+Task dynamics, body and body representation in EBA